Emizzari/emilie-tonnessen_semester-project-2/README.md

 * SASS
 * jQuery - mobile menu

+## Fixes After Deadline:
+* Launched API in an live enviroment with Heroku
+* Setting up the code for moving from localhost to live

 ## Do to list:
 * Responsive banner on widescreen
 * Fix sizing on product images
 * Option to remove item from cart
 * Option to clear cart
 * Create a dropdown searchbar - remove onClick()
+* Fix request token on admin login - happened after API was launched live